-Hi my name is Paula Edwards and I grew up in Bartlesville, Oklahoma.
-My Mother and Daddy were believers and I was blessed to grow up in a Bible believing church where at the age of 12 I accepted Jesus Christ as my personal Savior.
-I have been in Greenville over 30 years and met my husband, Sonny at Edwards Road Baptist where we are members.
-I have always worked with young people and children in church where I have been a G.A.
-Leader and Director, Sunday School teacher and now working with the AWANA program.
-Sonny and I have also taught in the Singles ministry at ERBC for many years and now we are active in an Adult Sunday School class.
-I started working with CEF in Jan.
-1999 after being on the CEF Board for 4 years.
-The best part of what I do is working with GNC workers and our CEF donors.
-It is such a blessing to me to get to know these people who love the Lord and are called to His ministry by giving of their time, talents, and resources.
-One of my great loves is to read books, especially old fiction “antique books” that were written/published in the late 1800’s or early 1900’s.
-Sonny and I like to travel and we hope to do more of that this year!
+Paula grew up in Bartlesville, Oklahoma.
+Her mother and father were believers, and she was blessed to grow up in a Bible believing church.
+There, at the age of 12, she accepted Jesus Christ as her personal Savior.
+She has been in Greenville for over 30 years and met her husband, Sonny, at Edwards Road Baptist where they are members.
+Paula has always worked with young people and children in church including serving as a G.A.
+Leader and Director, Sunday School teacher, and AWANA leader.
+Paula started working with CEF in January of 1999, after being on the CEF Board for 4 years.
+“The best part of what I do is working with GNC workers and our CEF donors.
+It is such a blessing to me to get to know these people who love the Lord and are called to His ministry by giving of their time, talents, and resources,” Paula says.
+One of her great loves is to read books, especially old fiction “antique books” that were written/published in the late 1800’s or early 1900’s.

-I began working at CEF in January 2013 after working 9 years in cabinet sales and design.
-I love working with fellow believers who have the same goal of evangelizing children with the Gospel of Christ.
-It is awesome to see the body of Christ working together yet in many different forms.
+Lori began working at CEF in January of 2013 after working for 9 years in cabinet sales and design.
+“I love working with fellow believers who have the same goal of evangelizing children with the Gospel of Christ.
+It is awesome to see the body of Christ working together in many different forms.”

 Director of Training